HosHaggag/DBMS-myhaggag/readme.md

 The project consists of 3 main files:

 1. `main.sh`: This is the main file that contains the main menu of the DBMS.
-2. `database.sh`: This file contains the functions that are related to the databases.
+2. `/database`: This directory contains the files that are related to the databases.
-3. `table.sh`: This file contains the functions that are related to the tables.
+3. `/table`: This directory contains the files that are related to the tables.

 ## How to run the project